Azure/Azure-Sentinel/MasterPlaybooks/Remediation-Host/readme.md

  ## Pre-requisites for deployment
-Atlease one of the below mentioned nested playbooks must be deployed prior to deployment of this playbook under same subscription and same resource group and the same location/region.
+At least one of the below-mentioned nested playbooks must be deployed prior to deployment of this playbook under same subscription and same resource group and the same location/region.
 Capture the name of all the deployed playbooks during deployment.

 - [CarbonBlack-Remediation-Host](/MasterPlaybook-Host-Remediation/CarbonBlack-Remediation-Host/azuredeploy.json) is a nested playbook that handles remidiation for CarbonBlack.
 - [Crowdstrike-Remediation-Host](/MasterPlaybook-Host-Remediation/Crowdstrike-Remediation-Host/azuredeploy.json) is a nested playbook that handles remidiation for Crowdstrike.
+- [CiscoMeraki-Remediation-Host](/MasterPlaybook-Host-Remediation/CiscoMeraki-Remediation-Host/azuredeploy.json) is a nested playbook that handles remidiation for CiscoMeraki.
+- [MDEIsolate-Remediation-Host](/MasterPlaybook-Host-Remediation/MDEIsolate-Remediation-Host/azuredeploy.json) is a nested playbook that handles remidiation for MDE.

-If any one of the above mentioned playbooks are not deployed then default playbook will deploy in its place.
+If any one of the above-mentioned playbooks are not deployed then default playbook will deploy in its place.

 ## Nested Playbook Structure